 A Society That Values Quick Results Over Patients’ Long-Term Health Goals

 We are a society that values quick results.
-We want our pain gone by the time we leave the doctor’s office, but this quick-fix “band aid” approach is not the best approach.
-Patients are often given medications to treat symptoms without any information on reducing their pain or illness over the long-term other than taking the medication.
+We want our pain gone by the time we leave the doctor’s office, but this quick-fix “band aid” approach is not always the best approach.
+Patients are often given medications to treat symptoms without any information on non-drug-based therapeutics.

-Doctors, perhaps under time constraints, are prescribing more medication than ever before, but they aren’t teaching patients how to effectively manage their symptoms through lifestyle changes or alternative treatments.
+Doctors, perhaps under time constraints, are prescribing more medication than ever before, but they aren’t teaching patients how to effectively manage their symptoms through lifestyle or diet or exercise or other changes and drug-free alternative treatments.
 They simply are not trained to do so in medical school.
 We have a perfect storm of increasing influence of the pharmaceutical industry and the lack of education on the benefits of lifestyle medicine.

 Ease of Virtual Access to On-Demand Physicians

-This increases the temptation to connect with a physician for a quick fix, rather than seeking holistic methods to feel better.
 Especially in these times, the advancement of telemedicine has been advantageous for providing health care access to populations that struggle to get to a facility, but it can serve as a double-edged sword, if one is only seeking a quick-fix prescription.
-There are also tele-physicians who offer consultations leading to more comprehensive treatment options where these might serve the patient better.
+Thankfully, there are also tele-physicians who offer thorough consultations leading to more comprehensive treatment options where these might serve the patient better.

 Contact Us for a Better, Healthier Version of You … Naturally!